Boots Ibuprofen and Codeine 200mg/12.8mg Film-Coated Tablets

 Ibuprofen should not be used in combination with:

-Acetylsalicylic acid (aspirin): Unless low-dose aspirin (not above 75mg daily) has been advised by a doctor, Concomitant administration of ibuprofen and acetylsalicylic acid is not generally recommended because of the potential of increased adverse effects.
+Unless low-dose aspirin (not above 75mg daily) has been advised by a doctor, as this may increase the risk of adverse effects.

 Experimental data suggest that ibuprofen may competitively inhibit the effect of low dose acetylsalicylic acid on platelet aggregation when they are dosed concomitantly.
 Although there are uncertainties regarding extrapolation of data to the clinical situation, the possibility that regular, long-term use of ibuprofen may reduce the cardioprotective effect of low-dose acetylsalicylic acid cannot be excluded.
 No clinically relevant effect is considered to be likely for occasional ibuprofen use (see section 5.1).